-This segment will explore the relationship between the atomic properties and molecular behaviour of some s- and p-block compounds.
+This lecture course explores the relationship between the atomic properties and molecular behaviour of some s- and p-block compounds.

 The second year Inorganic and Organic Chemistry Laboratory curricula have been designed to build on the first year lab through a balanced programme of experiments covering the main branches of inorganic and organic chemistry.
 Students will become masters of the key techniques and methods of synthetic chemistry and be introduced to more advanced techniques such as synthesis under inert atmosphere and chromatographic separation, and they will become practised in spectroscopic characterisation.

-- Chemistry Projects – Skills for Success (Year 3; course designer)
+- Chemistry Projects – Skills for Success (Level 3; course designer)